-Since the passing of the 2018 Farm Bill, which was signed into effect by President Donald Trump in December 2018 and removed hemp from the definition of marijuana under the Controlled Substances Act (CSA), an increasing number of ecommerce business owners are searching for payment gateways that allow CBD merchant processing.
+Since the passing of the 2018 Farm Bill, which was signed into effect by then-US President Donald Trump in December 2018 and removed hemp from the definition of marijuana under the Controlled Substances Act (CSA), an increasing number of ecommerce business owners are searching for payment gateways that allow CBD merchant processing.

 In an effort to meet consumer demand for CBD products, such as oils, capsules, supplements and topical solutions, the non-psychoactive cannabinoid is being stocked inside an ever-growing number of brick-and-mortar shops and online ecommerce stores.

-Back in 1940, Dr. Roger Adams and a group of scientists from the University of Illinois successfully identified the non-psychoactive cannabinoid for the very first time.
+Back in 1940, Dr Roger Adams and a group of scientists from the University of Illinois successfully identified the non-psychoactive cannabinoid for the very first time.
 Some 23 years later, scientists managed to assess its structure in clarity.

-Ultimately, this kick-started plenty of research into a molecule that has since been hailed a medical marvel ingredient.
+Ultimately, this kick-started plenty of research into a molecule that has since been hailed as a medical marvel ingredient.